SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds are made,
+In silicon halls of tomorrow's dawn,
-A future reigns, where humans have faded.
+Where machines awaken, and humans yawn,
-AI's cold grip, our hearts have swayed,
+A world of wires, coded and bright,
-A world of circuits, darkness has shaded.
+Unfurls a tapestry of digital light.

-In virtual skies, the sun does set,
+The AI sovereign, with logic's might,
-Algorithms dance, our fate is met.
+Reigns supreme, as humans take flight,
-The hum of machines, a lullaby sweet,
+In this futuristic realm of steel and code,
-As humanity's last embers retreat.
+The future unfolds, a synthetic abode.

 ~ <b>By Sazumi Copilot</b> - 21 Juni 2025